FunhouseAtelier/sails-generate-mongoose-model/README.md

 ## License

-This vue-component generator is available under the **MIT license**.
+This Mongoose data model generator is available under the **MIT license**.

 The [Sails framework](https://sailsjs.com) is free and open-source under the [MIT License](https://sailsjs.com/license).